This is long post about a major health crisis I experienced. I feel compelled to write about it for two reasons.

 Woah.
 I chose to stop worrying and start exercising my faith.
 I prayed for an increased ability to trust God and believe in healing miracles and I asked for more faith than I had.

 The surgery to fix the fistula was scheduled for August 27th.
-It was a MAJOR surgery that took seven hours and involved removing almost seven inches of my rectum, as well as one half of my belly button.
+It was a MAJOR and high risk surgery that took seven hours and involved removing almost seven inches of my rectum, as well as one half of my belly button.
 When I found out I thought, Oh my gosh that’s A LOT!!

 The good news is during the second surgery Abby removed an orange-size pocket of yucky pussy bacteria (her words were disgustingly foul and gross – worst she’d ever seen) and after that my hair stopped falling out.
 Oh YAY!!!